 buy a van

-That is about all I feel comfortable with posting on the world wide web, even though this blog is seldom read.
-Still, the point of this post was to recap my year.
+The point of this post was to recap my year.
 I felt like without mentioning the above problems, I would basically be lying and portraying my life for something it isn’t.
-I really value reading these posts months or even years later, so it is important for me to talk about the bigger, more complex issues so I have more data to use with which I can reflect and re-assess.
+I really value reading these posts months or even years later, so it is important for me to talk about the bigger, more complex issues so I have more data with which I can reflect and re-assess.

 Now onto the climbing!